dannyshmueli/bringg-help-gpt/README.md

 ### Deploying the server

-The production version of this repo is hosted on [fly](https://chat-langchainjs.fly.dev/).
 To deploy your own server on Fly, you can use the provided `fly.toml` and `Dockerfile` as a starting point.

 **Note:** As a Next.js app it seems like Vercel is a natural place to